How to Make 10,000 Steps in Hong Kong

 An out-and-back from Wong Tai Sin Temple, climbing to the iconic lion-shaped rock for 360-degree views over Kowloon.
 Steep sections with stairs challenge endurance, passing monasteries and wildlife.
 It's culturally rich and rewarding, symbolizing Hong Kong's resilience.

-Walking Tips for Hong Kong
+Local 10k Strategy for Hong Kong